 Your body uses cholesterol for various functions and it is a part of every cell of your body.
 But your body makes all the cholesterol it needs.
 When we eat another animal we are consuming their cholesterol, this is “dietary cholesterol”.
 When dietary cholesterol builds up in the arteries this is called atherosclerosis. (s)

 Plaques narrow our arteries, vasoconstricting blood flow throughout our body.
-This has been shown to effect the brain (s), spine (s) (s), and even erectile dysfunction (s) can be an early sign of heart disease. (s) Plaques can can even crystalize, sharpen, and then burst under the diastolic/systolic pressure and puncture the endothelial wall resulting in death. (s)
+This has been shown to effect the brain (s), spine (s) (s), and even erectile dysfunction (s) can be an early sign of heart disease. (s) Plaques can can even crystallize, sharpen, and then burst under the diastolic/systolic pressure and puncture the endothelial wall resulting in death. (s)

 Having high cholesterol levels, while a risk factor for other conditions, does not itself present any signs or symptoms.
 Unless routinely screened through regular blood testing, high cholesterol levels will go unnoticed and could present a silent threat of heart attack or stroke. (s)